PacktPublishing/starter-blog/README.md

 **What was covered in this section:**
 - Creating our first template
 - Setting up the basic skeleton that will be the blueprint for our posts
 - Importing and passing in the components we will need for our template, and temporarily adding hardcoded props

-### Working with createPage in gatsby-node.js
+### Working with the createPage API in gatsby-node.js
 **What was covered in this section:**
 - What are the Gatsby Node APIs?
 - Implementing the createPage API and adding a graphql query
 - Mapping over our data to programmatically create pages

 **Resources:**

-### Adding a Page Query to Our Web App Template
+- Read all about [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/#onCreateNode) which can be used in gatsby-node.js

+### Adding the onCreateNode API and updating our query
 **What was covered in this section:**
 **Resources:**

-### Using Other Sources of Data with Gatsby
+### Writing a Page Query to Our Web App Template
 **What was covered in this section:**
 **Resources:**